 While being kind to those who are grieving is obvious, we also need to allow ourselves grace in the journey of caring for them.
 Being a pillar for someone in loss requires self-care and self-kindness.

-We can also remember that there is no time limit to grief.
-Many people will feel the loss for the rest of their lives, and it is essential to remind our loved one that they are not expected to ‘move on’ or ‘get over’ their loss.
-My mom says that, even after twenty-four years, she never knows when something will trigger a flashback or a memory so visceral it overtakes her for a moment.
-“I have just learned that it’s not if it will happen, but when, and I have accepted that,” she told me.
+Remember, there is no time limit to grief.
+Many people will feel the loss for the rest of their lives, and it is essential to remind our loved ones that they are not expected to move on or get over their loss.
+Even after almost 30 years, my mom says that she never knows when something will trigger a flashback or a memory.
+“I’ve learned that it’s not if it will happen, but when, and I have accepted that,” she shares.